yqyouqichen/youqichen.github.io/_posts/2020-5-31-readings-of-the-week.md

 + **Economy**: all activities related to *production, consumption, and trade of goods and services* in an area.
     + *Microeconomics* studies the decisions of individuals and firms resource allocation (incentives and behaviors, utility, production theory, price);
     + *Macroeconomics* studies the economy-wide phenomena (inflation, rate of economic growth, income, GDP, unemployment)

+> The stock market's valuation is based on an "expected" (i.e., probability-weighted) value of earnings

 + **Expected Return**: probability-weighted rates of return on an investment.
 It is calculated by summing up all products of potential outcome and the change of occuring.
 For example, if an investment has 10% chance of gaining 20%, 50% chance of gaining 10%, and 40% chance of losing 5%, the expected return is (0.1 * 20% + 0.5 * 10% + 0.4 * (-5%)) = 5%

-> The value of stock market at any given time is essentially the market's concensus as to the present value of the expected future earnings of publicly traded companies.
-> The stock market's valuation is based on an "expected" (i.e., probability-weighted) value of earnings

 ### [This is the Thing The Bears Hate Most](https://thereformedbroker.com/2020/05/26/this-is-the-thing-the-bears-hate-most/) by *Joshua M Brown*

-+ **Expectation**

 > One very crucial thing about market participants - they don't care about Good or Bad. [...]
 The only two words that matter - Better or Worse.
 Don't tell me employment is good or bad, tell me if its better or worse than expected.
 Don't tell me if Nvidia had a good quarter, tell me if it was better or worse than expectations.

++ **Expectation**

 ### [Hindsigh Bias Free for All](https://ritholtz.com/2020/05/hindsight-bias-free-for-all/) by *Barry Ritholtz*